 In your watertight container add 3 gallons of very hot water.

 The add 1 Tablespoon of the liquid detergent.

 Followed by 1 cup of the distilled white vinegar.
 That’s 230 millilitres in English.

 Dissolve your die in two cups of hot water and then add this too.
 Give it a good stir to make sure it’s evenly distributed.

 Add your sheepskin and gently agitate it for a good half an hour to ensure that the dye takes evenly.

 After half an hour take the sheepskin out of the dye solution and squeeze as much water out of it as possible.

 Lather the wool side with the entire contents of the conditioner bottle and the throw it in the washing machine on a thirty degree wool cycle.

-Finally whilst it’s still wet reshape it gently and then use the dog brush to smooth the wool.
+Finally whilst it’s still wet reshape it gently and then use the dog brush to smooth the wool in the same way as after washing it.
 All you have to do then is sit back and wait for it to dry.
 Please do let it dry naturally away from heat.
 Direct heat will cause it to go as hard as a board!

 So what do you think to the finished sheepskin?
 It was so easy to do I’d love to hears your thoughts?
 Please do let me know.
 Is it something you’d try at home too?
 And have you read any of my other How To’s yet, fancy making a Star Cushion to sit on you newly dyed sheepskin?